pixlsus/website/src/blog/posts/2017-12-12 LG-SCALE LGM/index.md

     <img src='lgm-logo.svg' alt='LGM Logo SVG' width='689' height='332'>
 </figure>

-The [Libre Graphics Meeting][lgm] is going to be in Seville, Spain this year!
+The [Libre Graphics Meeting][lgm] is going to be in Seville, Spain this year.
 They recently [published their Call for Participation][lgmcfp] and are accepting presentation and talk proposals now.
 Unfortunately, I won't be able to attend this year, but there's a pretty good chance some friendlier folks from the community will be!
 We'll update more about who will be making it out as soon as we know, and maybe we can convince someone to run another photowalk with everyone.
-(On a side note, if anyone from the community is going to make it and wants a hand putting anything together for a presentation just let us know - we're here to help!)
+(On a side note, if anyone from the community is going to make it and wants a hand putting anything together for a presentation just let us know - we're here to help.)

 [lgm]: http://libregraphicsmeeting.org/2018/ "LGM Website"
 [lgmcfp]: http://libregraphicsmeeting.org/2018/call-for-participation/ "LGM CFP"